 Here’s one thing you should know, first and foremost: London is a complex area because you aren’t just dealing with a single property market – you are dealing with a series of sub-markets, and these markets tend to overlap.
 And different areas are good for different things as well – for instance, one area which you may consider great for buy-to-let property may not be great for residential property, and vice versa.
-So, what should you know about the property market in this great city before you make that property investment?
+Consequently, you might want to think about engaging a property finder london to help you through the whole search and purchase process.
+But what should you know about the property market in this great city before you make that property investment?
 Here’s your essential guide to the property market in London.

 It is expensive

 There’s no doubt – London is expensive.
 It is, after all, the area which has the highest and most expensive property rates in the United Kingdom.
-But despite the expense, it is an attractive deal for most property investors.
+But despite the expense, it is an attractive deal for most property investors looking to buy houses for sale in kensington, or any of the other 31 boroughs of the city.
 If you would like to invest in a buy-to-let property, for example, you should be aware that demand is huge for property for rent in London, so you shouldn’t run out of prospective tenants.
 Also, property in London has an excellent track record – it rises in value every single year, and this makes it different from other areas in the country with cheaper properties.

 More on property rental rates in London